Posted on 4 August 2020

 To better understand the genetic and molecular factors that control longevity, this study compared the genomes of the two longest-lived rodents: the naked mole rat and the Canadian beaver.
 The findings suggest these species have evolved similar means of lifespan extension.

 Using genetic sequencing data, they were able to score molecular pathways for how strongly they were selected for during evolution.
 They found that the highest scoring pathways that were shared between the two species were related to energy production and lipid metabolism.
 For example, the electron transport chain in the mitochondria (in which the cell’s energy is produced) was a major driver of selection in both species.
-In general, conserved genes involved protection from oxidative stress and.
+In general, conserved genes involved protection from oxidative stress and DNA damage.

 Studying the genomes of long-lived rodents and other animals may help us to discover genetic factors involved in lifespan control.